bitmachk/bitmachk.github.io/index.md

 ![hotspot](https://bitmachk.github.io/images/hotspot.png)

-after setuping your hardware, the next thing your gonna to do is to config your admin server
+after setuping your hardware, the next thing your gonna do is to config your admin server

 login to your server's via the terminal